Alusus/Alusus/readme.en.txt

 COPYRIGHT
 =========

-Copyright (C) 2015
+Copyright (C) 2018.
-The copyright for this project is owned by the following persons:
+The copyright for this project is owned by Sarmad Khalid Abdullah.

-Sarmad Khalid Abdullah owns the copyright to the files under:
-/Doc
-/Source/Core
-/Source/Tests/CoreTests

-Rafid Khalid Abdullah owns the copyright to the files under:
-/Source/Scg
-/Source/Tests/ScgTests
-/Source/Tests/EndToEndTests

-The copyright of each file is also mentioned in that file.

 LICENSE